akramasif506/cloudstore3/README.md

-# ReNest - A Secondhand Marketplace
+# CloudStore - A Secondhand Marketplace

 This is a Next.js application built with Firebase Studio.